SuPair/BatteryMonitor/README.md

 # BatteryMonitor
 WatchKit app for monitoring your iPhone's battery status.

 A bit of a rush job.
 It needs some tweaking and could be improved in many ways, but it works.
+I'll try to improve it in the days to come.

 Problems?
 Questions?
 Create an issue and I'll be happy to help.